pse-team2/eonum-server/README.md

-# Health Service Locator

-This is to become a service to locate health care facilities.

-## Current functionality

-Partially implemented: import tool
+# Eonum Server installation and usage instruction

+Instrustions on how to compile and use the eonum server.

-## compiling
+## Getting the sources and compiling

-TBD
+To get the sources and compile you need to have git and maven installed.

+    git://github.com/pse-team2/eonum-server.git
+    cd eonum-server
+    mvn install

+This will generated two OSGi bundles to install in Apache Clerezza.

+The two jars are located in ontologies/target and core/target.

+## Install and Start Apache Clerezza

+Get and start Clerezza following the instructions at <http://incubator.apache.org/clerezza/getting-started/>

 ## installation

-before installing the two bundles compiled above you need to install jettison, you can do this with
+before installing the two bundles compiled above you need to install jettison, you can do this on the clerezza console with with

-    start("mvn:org.codehaus.jettison/jettison/1.3")
+    zz>start("mvn:org.codehaus.jettison/jettison/1.3")

+You can install and start the two eonun bundles the same way (using file:///-URLs) or accessing the webconsole over http://localhost:8080/system/console/services.

 ## Usage

+### Importing data

-On the Clerezza console
+On the Clerezza console:

   zz>import ch.eonum.health.locator.server._
   zz>import java.io._